Due to the current COVID-19 pandemic, we have made some changes in our process of selecting students for the Radiologic Technology Program.

 Students interested in the radiologic technology program will declare Health Sciences as the major and should follow the recommended schedule of courses.
 Once formally admitted into the program, the major will be changed to Radiologic Technology.

-All information sessions are on Thursday @ 2:30 pm in the radiology classroom, room 114, of the Wallace Health Science Building North.
+All information sessions are on Thursday at 2:30pm in the radiology classroom, room 114, of the Wallace Health Science Building North.
 No appointment is necessary to attend.

 Program faculty will determine clinical site assignments.
 Clinical sites are located throughout middle Tennessee up to 100 miles from the Gallatin Campus.
 Each student is responsible for their own transportation to classes and to the assigned clinical sites.